MicrosoftDocs/edge-developer/microsoft-edge/dev-guide/tools/console-logging-api.md

 ---
 description: This article provides info on the Console Logging API, which is used to let you communicate from your app to the F12 developer tools console.
-title: Dev guide: Console logging API - Microsoft Edge Development
+title: Dev guide - Console logging API - Microsoft Edge Development
 author: erikadoyle
 ---